trattner/trattner.github.io/_posts/2020-10-27-writing-magic.md

 Poetry is often revised and meditated upon, but it may also appear unfiltered.
 A captured crystalline figure from a mind with something to communicate.
 By this product, we may touch or vicariously approach [genius](/influences#carse).

 Writing evolved from the spoken word, but is it [an optional companion](https://www.ling.upenn.edu/courses/Fall_2019/ling001/reading_writing.html)?
 To me, Wikipedia suggests otherwise.
 Writing enables iterative, high-quality idea snowballs like no other.

 Perhaps we should think of the spoken word as evolving toward the written.
-It is the purest expression of language, permanently spoken.
+It is the purest expression of language, more permanently spoken.